Professional Service Bureau Debt Collection Harassment?

 3:12-cv-01231-TJC-JRK Criswell v.
 Professional Service Bureau

-is a law firm that specializes in helping clients who are facing harassment from debt collectors in any form, including telephone communication.
-Rather than suffer alone, contact our office to begin the process to stop the Professional Service Bureau harassment.
-Our office has been assisting consumers since 2010.
+Consumer Rights Law Firm PLLC is a law firm that represents clients who are facing Professional Service Bureau debt collection harassment, including Professional Service Bureau phone harassment.
+Instead of suffering alone, contact our office to start the process to stop the Professional Service Bureau debt collection harassment.
+Our office has been helping consumers since 2010.
 We have an A+ rating with the Better Business Bureau.
-Federal laws, such as the Fair Debt Collection Practices Act (FDCPA), provide legal protections against harassment from debt collectors.
+Federal laws like the Fair Debt Collection Practices Act (FDCPA) protect consumers from debt collector harassment.

 Attorney Derek DePetrillo